-In consultation with the chair of the student's supervisory committee, the GPD recommends the external and university examiner(s).
-The RS or GPD will confirm if the nominee(s) have been contacted and are in agreement.
-The nominations are sent to SGPS for approval.
+In consultation with the chair of the student's supervisory committee, the GPD nominates a thesis examiner(s).
+The RS or GPD will confirm if the nominee(s) have been contacted and are in agreement (when a thesis examiner from outside the university is nominated, the curriculum vitae of the nominee must be obtained by the supervisor/faculty and is attached to Form 2.1M).

-SGPS ensures that the form is reviewed by the DGPS or notifies the GPD if there are any questions/issues.
-SGPS contacts the nominees to confirm their nomination, and to obtain a copy of the curriculum vitae if not already obtained.
 Conflicts of interest must be avoided for all examiners.
-Information related to examiners are found in section 6 and 7 of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy.
+Information related to thesis examiners are found in section 6 and 7 of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy.
 The nomination(s) are sent to SGPS for approval.
-The DGPS must approve the nomination
+The DGPS must approve the nomination.

 SGPS ensures that the form is reviewed by the DGPS or notifies the GPD if there are any questions/issues.
 The DGPS ensures there are no conflicts of interest.
 If the nominee(s) is (are) deemed to be acceptable, the DGPS approves the nomination(s).
-The signed form is scanned and sent to the GPD, the GPS and RS(s) are copied.
+The signed form is sent to the GPD, the GPS and RS(s) are copied.
 The original form and any attachments are retained by SGPS.

-If approved, the program office then contacts all examining committee members to determine their availability and book the examination date.
+If approved, the program office then contacts all examining committee members to determine their availability for an examination date.

-The external and university examiner nominations should be submitted no less than 10 weeks before the scheduled oral examination.
+The thesis examiner nomination should be submitted no less than 7 weeks before the scheduled oral examination.